waikato-datamining/coed/README.md

 Approach:

 1. define a class lister function
-2. reference this function in `setup.py`
+2. reference the class lister function in `setup.py`
 3. create a custom registry
 4. query classes